Nickel(II) nitrate

 The hydrated nitrate is often used as a precursor to supported nickel catalysts.

 Structure

 Nickel(II) compounds with oxygenated ligands often feature octahedral coordination geometry.
 Two polymorphs of the tetrahydrate Ni(NO3)2.4H2O have been crystallized.
 In one the monodentate nitrate ligands are trans while in the other they are cis.

-Safety

-Like other nitrates, nickel nitrate is oxidizing.
-It is also irritating to the eyes, skin and, upon inhalation of the dust, respiratory tract.
-It may cause skin allergy.
-Nickel nitrate is a carcinogen, along with most other nickel compounds.
-The nickel ion is also toxic to aquatic organisms.

-Uses
+Reactions and uses

 Nickel(II) nitrate is primarily used in electrotyping and electroplating of metallic nickel.

+In heterogeneous catalysis, nickel(II) nitrate is used to impregnate alumina.
+Pyrolysis of the resulting material gives forms of Raney nickel and Urushibara nickel.
+In homogeneous catalysis, the hexahydrate is a precatalyst for cross coupling reactions.